-Considering the prior year performance and the plans in motion for fiscal 2014, the compensation committee granted salary increases to our NEOs, to keep pay in line with the stated compensation philosophy and market data.
+Considering the prior year performance and the plans in motion for fiscal 2015, the compensation committee granted salary increases to our NEOs, to keep pay in line with the stated compensation philosophy and market data.
 The compensation committee believes the compensation structure outlined in previous years is still relevant and appropriate, so the short-term cash based incentives and long-term equity incentives components of compensation were designed to follow the same methodology and is discussed in further detail below.

-We believe our positive fiscal 2013 and fiscal 2014 results are due to focusing on long-term winning solutions and the unique business model and compensation structure that have been formed over many years.
+We believe our long-term success is due to focusing on long-term winning solutions and the unique business model and compensation structure that have been formed over many years.
 We continued to make key infrastructure and people investments that resonated with our customers.